The Most Important Auto Insurance Coverage To Have After a Crash

 - $50,000 for bodily injury for more than one person per accident

 Since state law does not require you to have any other types of auto insurance, you might elect the basic coverage and that’s it.
 While that’s legally okay, for peace of mind, you might want to have more coverage so that you feel protected in the event of an accident.
 Since it’s a competitive market, it’s important to shop around to find the policy that works best for you and offers the coverage you want the most.

 When you’ve been in an accident in Arkansas, you might file a claim through your insurance to cover your injuries and damages that you sustained.
 However, your insurance company might be offering you less compensation than you deserve.
-That’s when a car accident lawyer from McMath Woods P.A. can be of service to you.
+That’s when we can help.